threefoldfoundation/www_threefold_io/content/host/index.md

 ## **The ThreeFold <span class="green_text">Dashboard</span>**

-The ThreeFold Dashboard is today's <span class="blue">go-to-interface</span> for hosters (farmers) and grid users.
-Create, update and monitor your nodes, estimate your potential earnings, explore and find available nodes on the grid, and much more.
+The ThreeFold Dashboard is today's <span class="blue">go-to-interface</span> for hosters (farmers) and grid users. <br>Create, update and monitor your nodes, estimate your potential earnings, explore and find available nodes on the grid, and much more.

 {% end %}